iTsMaaT/discord-player-soundcloud/README.md

 | --- | --- | --- | --- |
 | clientId | string | null | Your SoundCloud client ID |
 | oauthToken | string | null | Your SoundCloud OAuth token |

+> ⚠️ **Warning:** Playlists are not supported yet, they will only play the first track.
+If you know of a fix, please open an issue or a PR.